 I also have a close friend who moved to the US almost ten years ago when she married her American husband.
 She recently decided to get into travel rewards and applied for the Chase Sapphire Preferred.
 Interestingly enough, when she checked her score on both Credit Karma and Credit Sesame, they showed two different pictures.
 Credit Sesame reported a 790 score, while Credit Karma said that they could not load her score and history.
 She ended up being denied based on insufficient credit history.

 We later figured out the issue.
 Even though she had a credit card in her wallet, she was actually an authorized user on her husband’s account.
 And her credit usage wasn’t even reporting to all the credit bureaus.
 This means that she wasn’t building her credit in the process.

-Recommended credit card for those new the to the US: Capital One® Secured Mastercard®
+Recommended credit card for those new the to the US: Secured MasterCard® from Capital One

 For this group, it’s similar to the previous one.
 I would start with a secured credit card like the Capital One Secured Mastercard.
 Again, the goal is to build your credit history and score so you can start applying for the cards that will give you additional rewards.
 Building your credit is important when trying to rent an apartment and get a loan or utility account.
 We take it for granted, but even things like auto loans or mobile phone plans require a credit check.
 So it’s important to do it correctly so you maximize opportunities and rates in the future.

 Below are some tips to keep in mind for those you working to build your credit.